Food-share apps seeking to help environment

 Yet in developed nations, most food waste occurs in restaurants and private homes — at a time when an estimated 820 million people in the world do not have enough to eat, according to the World Health Organization.

-“We throw away one third of food we produce each year,” says Tessa Clarke, co-founder of Olio.
+“We throw away one-third of the food we produce each year,” says Tessa Clarke, co-founder of Olio.

 “What that means is that roughly 10 percent of annual greenhouse gas emissions come from food waste alone, which I like to point out to people is four to five times greater than the carbon emissions that come from the global aviation industry.”